Jahmile Addae

-Jahmile Addae (born May 30, 1984) is an American football coach and former safety who is currently the secondary coach for the University of Miami.
+Jahmile Addae (born May 30, 1984) is an American college and professional football coach who is currently the cornerbacks coach for the Buffalo Bills of the National Football League.
+He was a safety during his playing career.

 Playing career

 Addae played college football at West Virginia, where he was a four-year starter, two-time captain, and two-time All-Big East defensive back.

 Addae was chosen for the 2006 Senior Bowl and participated in the NFL Scouting Combine.
 He signed as an undrafted free agent with the Tampa Bay Buccaneers but ended up spending the end of the season with the Indianapolis Colts.

 Coaching career

 Graduate Assistant

 In 2007 Addae got into coaching, working as a graduate assistant for the Mountaineers.
 In 2008 and 2009 he worked as a graduate assistant for Michigan.

 Cincinnati

 In 2010 he joined the Bearcats staff as Cincinnati's director of player development.
 In 2011 he was given an on the field position as the team's running backs coach which he held until the end of the 2012 season.